 One way to avoid targeting the wrong intent is by looking at long-tail keywords.
 These additional descriptors reveal why a person would look for certain information specifically.

-And to reveal those, you can use the Adwords Keyword Planner – a SEO tool many digital marketers use to identify the best phrases to bid on.
+And to reveal those, you can use the Google Ads Keyword Planner – an SEO tool many digital marketers use to identify the best phrases to bid on.

 Another strategy to assess how important a particular idea is to your audience is by looking at how much other brands are willing to bid on it.